HISTORYMIAMI MUSEUM WALKING TOUR

 • Wooden pestle, found on a tree island site in the Everglades

 • Wooden implement, found while digging Collins Canal on Miami Beach”

 HistoryMiami Official Website

 This section of the Museum is filled with artists’ renderings of what the natives’ early settlements may have looked like based on archeological evidence.
 Here, pay close attention to the original shell and bone tools as well as the replicas which attempt to show their intended uses and characteristics—all a product of both need and environment.
 Many of the tools exhibited at HMM were excavated at the Cutler Fossil Site at the Deering Estate.
-Our Deering Estate Walking Tour includes photographs of the Cutler Fossil Site.
+Our Deering Estate Walking Tour includes are photographs of the Cutler Fossil Site.

 “In 1998 at a construction site on the Miami River in downtown Miami, archaeologists discovered the ‘Miami Circle.’
 They found a circle of deep holes in the bedrock spanning 38 feet that dated back over 2,000 years ago.
 Based on artifacts found during the excavation, archaeologists believe the Tequesta built the structure for ceremonial or political purposes.
 The State of Florida and Miami-Dade County purchased the land, and archaeologists are still working to piece together the puzzle of the mysterious civilization that once called South Florida home.”
 HistoryMiami Official Website